-Ferry the Matanzas River to this Historic Fortress
+Ferry the Matanzas River to the Historic Fort Matanzas

 The Spanish began construction of Fort Matanzas in 1740 to protect St. Augustine from attack through the south access point at Matanzas Inlet.
 Like the Castillo de san Marcos, this powerful fortress was built from local coquina stone and included a cylindrical observation tower designed by Pedro Ruiz de Olano, the same engineer who worked on additions to the Castillo.

 Fort Matanzas was armed with an assortment of cannons and owned a commanding view of Matanzas Inlet.
+The cannon armament touted four six-pounders and one eighteen-pounder.
 Each cannon was capable of hitting targets a half mile from the fort.
 This unique fortress was well-armed to protect the security of St. Augustine’s southern inlet.

 The soldiers stationed at the fort comprised a small garrison that served on rotation from their normal duty at the Castillo de san Marcos in St. Augustine.
 The typical garrison included two cannon gunners, four infantrymen and an officer who manned the captain’s quarters.